jayshozie/ceng240/notes4newbies/W01-intro.md

 ### BIOS (Basic Input-Output System) is loaded.

-Before BIOS is loaded, the computer needs a Power Good signal from the power supply unit (PSU), which ensures the rest of the system the electricity that is connected to the system is stable.
+Before BIOS is loaded, the computer needs a Power Good signal from the power supply unit (PSU), which ensures the rest of the system that the electricity connected to is stable.
 After that signal the motherboard starts the CPU, and tests its very basic capabilities.
 These tests include very basic functionality like basic arithmetic.
-CPU then loads Basic Input-Output System (BIOS) into the system memory.
+The CPU then begins executing instructions from the BIOS firmware directly from the ROM chip on the motherboard.
 BIOS takes control of the system for the time being.

 ### POST (Power-On Self-Test) is performed.